Mar Barrantes-Cepas, Eva van Heese, Lucas Baudouin, Eva Koderman, Diana Bocancea

 You might already know much of what will be discussed in the following section.
 Should that be the case, you can browse through the headers and share your knowledge with your peers!
 Otherwise, here is a summary of some concepts you might need to better understand coding practices.

-A Graphical User Interface (GUI) is a digital interface that allows users to interact with graphical elements such as icons, buttons, and menus (e.g., SPSS or FSL).
+A Graphical User Interface (GUI) is a digital interface that allows users to interact with graphical elements such as icons, buttons, and menus (e.g., SPSS or MATLAB).
 GUIs are user-friendly because they provide intuitive visual cues for navigation and task execution.
 However, they are less effective for reproducibility, as it can be challenging to track or recall the exact steps and parameters used during analysis if you don’t note them somewhere.
 Moreover, scripts provide more flexibility and less manual work, which means more control over your data.

 To address these issues, it is advisable to use scripts for your methodology.
 Scripts provide a record of all actions taken and parameters used, making it easier to reproduce and share your work with others.
 Fortunately, many GUIs also offer the option to execute commands directly through a terminal.
 For instance, if properly installed, FSL commands can run from the terminal.
 If you want to learn more about this, you should consult the log files or documentation specific to the tool you are using.

-In programming, just as in everyday life, a wide array of languages are available for writing your scripts—more than you might imagine!
+In programming, just as in everyday life, a wide array of languages are available for writing your scripts —more than you might imagine!
 Check out the [List of programming languages - Wikipedia](https://en.wikipedia.org/wiki/List_of_programming_languages.
 The most commonly used languages in neuroscience are Bash, C++, LaTeX, Python, MATLAB, and R. The choice of language often depends on your personal preferences and the specific needs of your project.
 In this section, we’ll outline the main differences between these languages, discuss Open Science-related considerations, and offer tips for making the most of each.

 Bash is excellent for automating command-line tasks and system administration.
 It enables you to execute and automate terminal commands and call various tools through scripts.
 C++ is used for computationally intensive projects, and most command-line tools are programmed with it due to its performance capabilities.